 Three-dimensional OpenGL display of the current data window can be invoked with the button with symbol of cube in View button row of main window.

 This feature is optional, i.e. it can be disabled at compile time.
 It can also happen that while Gwyddion is capable of 3D data display your system does not support it.
-In both cases an attempt to invoke 3D view gives an error message explaining which of the two cases occured.
+In both cases an attempt to invoke 3D view gives an error message explaining which of the two cases occurred.
 In the former case you have to ask the producers of Gwyddion executables to build them with 3D support or build Gwyddion yourself from source code.
 If it is the latter case, refer to your operating system guide on how to enable OpenGL 3D capabilities.
 If you experience a poor performance of the 3D view in MS Windows try disabling desktop composition for Gwyddion (in Compatibility tab of the Gwyddion shortcut).

 The 3D window has two possible forms: with basic and expanded controls.
 It starts with basic controls only, this form is displayed on the following figure.
 It can be switched to the expanded form (and back) with an expander button in the upper right corner.
-Clicking on the view with right mouse button brings a quick color gradient/GL material selector.
+Clicking on the view with right mouse button brings a quick colour gradient/GL material selector.